Blendify/blender-manual/trunk/blender_docs/manual/modeling/metas/introduction.rst

    Meta Ball example.

-In *Edit Mode* (Fig. :ref:`fig-meta-ball-example`), a meta is drawn as a mesh (either shaded or as black wireframe, but without any vertex of course), with two colored circles: a red one for selection (pink when selected), and a green one for a direct control of the meta's stiffness (light green when active).
+In *Edit Mode* (Fig. :ref:`fig-meta-ball-example`), a meta is drawn as a mesh (either shaded or as black wireframe, but without any vertex of course), with two colored circles a red one for selection (pink when selected), and a green one for a direct control of the meta's stiffness (light green when active).
 Note that except for the *Scale* :kbd:`S` transformation, having the green circle highlighted is equivalent to having the red one.